LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/01-introduction-to-covid-19.md

 - People with chronic lung conditions such as emphysema or tuberculosis.
 - People with other medical conditions (co-morbidities) such as heart disease, cancer, high blood pressure and diabetes.
 - People with untreated HIV infection and those who do not adhere to antiretroviral treatment (ART).
 People living with HIV who take their ART correctly and have an undetectable viral load may not be at increased risk.
-- Healthcare workers and support staff who care for many infected patients and are exposed to a lot of coronavirus.
+- Health workers and support staff who care for many infected patients and are exposed to a lot of coronavirus.
 - Men are at higher risk of severe COVID-19 than women.
 It is not known why.

 ### 1-14 How many deaths will COVID-19 cause?

 The number of people in a country who die of COVID-19 depends on several things, including the average age of the population, the availability and quality of health care, and how many people have chronic diseases.
 Information from developed countries suggests about 3% of people who are ill with COVID-19 will die even with hospital treatment.
 In poor communities with a weak health service, 5% or more may die.

-Many people with coronavirus infection remain well (they are asymptomatic) and do not die.
+Many people with coronavirus infection remain well (they are asymptomatic) and more than 97% will recover.
 Many people with coronavirus infection are therefore not tested and not included in the official totals.
 Therefore, the mortality rate for all people infected with coronavirus (symptomatic plus asymptomatic) is expected to be less than 3%.

 ### 1-15 Can people infected with coronavirus avoid getting ill with COVID-19?